 Before you apply, we recommend all applicants request pre-application advice.
 We offer a paid for pre-application advice service.
 This service will provide you with time to meet with a planning officer and discuss your plans and suggest any improvements that may help your application to be approved.

 It is also important to make sure you have all the documents and plans needed to make a planning application.
-If your planning application is submitted without the relevant documents it may be deemed invalid and this could result in your losing 25% of your deposit.
+If your planning application is submitted without the relevant documents, it may be deemed invalid and this could result in your losing 25% of your deposit.

-Apply for planning permission online
+Apply for planning permission

-Applying for planning permission, via the Planning Portal, is quicker and easier.
+Applying for planning permission online, via the Planning Portal, is quicker and easier.
 Registration is simple and you can complete your application form online, upload supporting documents and pay the appropriate fee online by credit or debit card, or over the phone.

 Community Infrastructure Levy (CIL)